asnaylor/e2e-llm-workflows/README.md

-# End-to-end LLM Guide
+# End-to-end LLM Workflows Guide

-In this LLM fine-tuning guide, we'll learn how to execute the end-to-end workflows to develop & deliver LLMs at scale.
+In this guide, we'll learn how to execute the end-to-end LLM workflows to develop & productionize LLMs at scale.

 - **Data preprocessing**: prepare our dataset for fine-tuning with batch data processing.
-- **Fine-tuning**: tune our LLM (LoRA / full param) with key optimizations in a distributed fashion.
+- **Fine-tuning**: tune our LLM (LoRA / full param) with key optimizations with distributed training.
 - **Evaluation**: apply batch inference with our tuned LLMs to generate outputs and perform evaluation.
 - **Serving**: serve our LLMs as a production application that can autoscale, swap between LoRA adapters, etc.

-Throughout these workloads we'll be using [Ray](https://github.com/ray-project/ray), a framework for distributing ML, used by OpenAI, Netflix, Uber, etc. And [Anyscale](https://anyscale.com/), a platform to scale your ML workloads from development to production.
+Throughout these workloads we'll be using [Ray](https://github.com/ray-project/ray), a framework for distributing ML, used by OpenAI, Netflix, Uber, etc. And [Anyscale](https://anyscale.com/?utm_source=goku), a platform to scale your ML workloads from development to production.

-**Additional information**:
+> **&nbsp;💵&nbsp;Cost**: $0 (using free [Anyscale](https://anyscale.com/?utm_source=goku) credits)<br/>
-- The total time required to run this notebook is ~45 minutes (including fine-tuning and batch inference workloads).
+> **&nbsp;🕑&nbsp;Total time**: 90 mins (including fine-tuning) <br/>
-- Code blocks that require your unique inputs are denoted with a <b style="background-color: yellow;">&nbsp;🔄 REPLACE&nbsp;</b> tag.
+> <b style="background-color: yellow;">&nbsp;🔄 REPLACE&nbsp;</b> indicates to replace with your unique values <br/>
-- Insightful infrastructure and ML features are denoted with an <b style="background-color: orange;">&nbsp;💡 INSIGHT&nbsp;</b> tag.
+> <b style="background-color: orange;">&nbsp;💡 INSIGHT&nbsp;</b> indicates infrastructure insight <br/>
-- If you run into any issues or if have questions, please share them with us using the Slack group icon at the top right corner.
+> Join [Slack community](https://join.slack.com/t/anyscaleprevi-a4q8653/shared_invite/zt-2dfpjbnds-qw6jVYgG~HBeuanwtT9_tg) to share issues / questions.<br/>

 ## Set up

 We can execute this notebook **entirely for free** (no credit card needed) by creating an [Anyscale account](https://console.anyscale.com/register/ha?utm_source=goku).
-Once you log in, you'll be directed to the main [console](https://console.anyscale.com/) where you'll see a collection of notebook templates we've created.
-Click on the "End-to-end LLM Guide" to open up the workspace and click on the `README.ipynb` to get started.
+Once you log in, you'll be directed to the main [console](https://console.anyscale.com/) where you'll see a collection of notebook templates.
+Click on the "End-to-end LLM Workflows" to open up our guide and click on the `README.ipynb` to get started.

-[Workspaces](https://docs.anyscale.com/workspaces/get-started/) are a fully managed development environment which allow us to use our favorite tools (VSCode, notebooks, terminal, etc.) on top of *infinite* compute (when we need it).
+> [Workspaces](https://docs.anyscale.com/workspaces/get-started/) are a fully managed development environment which allow us to use our favorite tools (VSCode, notebooks, terminal, etc.) on top of *infinite* compute (when we need it).
 In fact, by clicking on the compute at the top right (`✅ 1 node, 8 CPU`), we can see the cluster information:

-- **Head node** (Workspace node): Manages the cluster, distributes tasks, and hosts development tools.
+- **Head node** (Workspace node): manages the cluster, distributes tasks, and hosts development tools.
-- **Worker nodes**: Machines that execute work orchestrated by the head node and can scale to 0.
+- **Worker nodes**: machines that execute work orchestrated by the head node and can scale back to 0.

 <img src="assets/setup-compute.png" width=550>